GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Fixed bug in resolver where innerBlocks is not set

 = 1.5.3 =
 * Point the "Missing an extension?" link to the Contact us page
 * Add link to bundles on the Extensions page